keruDev/postit-rs/README.md

 ## Configuration

-postit's behavior can be changed using the `postit.toml` file.
+postit's behavior can be changed using the `.postit.toml` or `postit.toml` file (the first one is preferred over the second one).

 You can check out its possible fields in the [docs](https://docs.rs/postit/latest/postit/struct.Config.html) or down below:
 - `path`: location of the default file where tasks are stored (the `-p` or `--path` flag can override this).